jump-dev/Xpress.jl/README.md

 2. Install this package using `Pkg.clone("git://github.com/joaquimg/Xpress.jl.git")`

+4. Run `Pkg.build("Xpress")`

-3. Make sure the XPRESSDIR environmental variable is set to the path of the Xpress directory.
+5. Make sure the XPRESSDIR environmental variable is set to the path of the Xpress directory.
 This is part of a standard installation.
 The Xpress library will be searched for in XPRESSDIR/lib on unix platforms and XPRESSDIR/bin on Windows.

-4. Now, you can start using it.
+6. Now, you can start using it.

 ## High priority:

 * Create wrapper for: Callbacks.
-* XPRSinit issue, environment is harder to keep track of.
-And to finalize. (use `__init__()` and `atexit()`)
-* Create deps.jl to automatically load the instalation PATH.
 * Perform license check.
 * Test on UNIX .